ravichanderjha/java-microservice/README.md

     - Using service discovery tools like Eureka or Consul.
     - Registering and discovering microservices dynamically.

-6. Load Balancing and Fault Tolerance:
+6. Load Balancing
     - Techniques for load balancing microservices.

+6A.
+Fault Tolerance
     - Implementing fault tolerance using Hystrix or similar libraries.

 7. Data Management in Microservices: